manushii/USMilitary_Funding/README.md

-Reasearch and Analysis of US military funds, where and how the funds are used by the USA.
+Research and Analysis of US military funds, where and how the funds are used by the USA.